2025 Budget Presentation

 • Want to educate yourself about any other Town Meeting articles before the actual meeting?

 The Blue Hill Select Board will hold a public meeting on Thursday, March 27 at 6:00pm in the Town Hall auditorium to address these matters.
-If you haven’t already seen the 2024 Annual Report and 2025 Town Meeting warrant, please download a copy.
+If you haven’t already seen the 2024 Annual Report and 2025 Warrant, please download a copy.

 Continue reading “Town Meeting and 2025 Property Tax Preview”